Adult degree handbook

 Candidacy for degree

 Degrees are awarded at the end of each semester of the Bluffton University academic calendar.
 The graduation date assigned will be the earliest possible date after all graduation requirements are completed.
-Candidates for degrees will complete a Declaration of Intent to Graduate form distributed by the Office of Adult and Graduate Studies during the final semester of their program.
+Candidates for degrees will complete a Declaration of Intent to Graduate form distributed by the Degree Completion office during the final semester of their program.
 It is on this form that the candidate indicates how he/she wishes his/her name to appear on the diploma and chooses his/her intended graduation date.
-It is a student's responsibility to report any subsequent changes to the Office of Adult and Graduate Studies.
+It is a student's responsibility to report any subsequent changes to the Degree Completion office.

 An academic plan for completion of all coursework prior to the end of the calendar year is required to participate in graduation.